 THE CITIZEN SCIENTISTS BEHIND THE PROJECT

-Mikayla Sharrieff, India Skinner and Bria Snell, high school juniors at Benjamin Banneker High School in Washington, D.C. and in IN3, the area’s first community space with a focus on inclusion, innovation and incubation.
-In their statement: “The ladies salute NASA for their continued outreach to students interested in STEM education”
+Mikayla Sharrieff, India Skinner, and Bria Snell, high school juniors at Benjamin Banneker High School in Washington, D.C. and in IN3, the area’s first community space with a focus on inclusion, innovation and incubation.
+From their statement about the competition: “The ladies salute NASA for their continued outreach to students interested in STEM education.”

 EDN was thrilled to have the students attend our Climate Leadership Gala in May, where we brought them on stage for a round of applause for their work.